Front Range Fed

 Why This Recipe Works

-• Effortless.
-With just a few simple ingredients and minimal prep work, this Buffalo Wild Wings crock pot chicken pasta is perfect for those times when you want to put something delicious on the table, but have no time.
+• Minimal prep time.
+With just a few simple ingredients and minimal prep work, this crockpot chicken pasta is perfect for those times when you want to put something delicious on the table without having to slave in the kitchen.

-• Mouthwatering flavor.
-The garlic Parmesan sauce is really the star of the show here and adds amazing garlicky flavor to the cheesy, creamy pasta sauce.
+• Deep garlic flavor.
+The garlic Parmesan sauce is really the star of the show and gives the creamy pasta sauce an amazing garlicky flavor.

 Key Ingredients

-The ingredients for this delicious dish are very simple.
+The ingredients for this crockpot garlic Parmesan chicken pasta are very simple.
 Here's what you'll need.

 • Parmesan garlic sauce.
-You'll find a jar of this Buffalo Wild Wings Sauce in your local grocery store (I got mine at Target).
+You'll find a jar of this Parmesan Garlic Sauce in your local grocery store (I got mine at Target).
 Look in the condiment aisles, where you'd find barbecue sauce or other marinades.
-You can also easily make your own garlic parmesan sauce.
+Use any bottled Parmesan garlic sauce you like (this recipe was inspired by Buffalo Wild Wings sauce, but any brand works).
+Alternatively, you can also easily make your own garlic parmesan sauce.

 • Cream cheese.
 We'll be using a whole container of this, adding tons of creaminess and richness to the sauce.
 (Note - if this is too much for you, you can swap half of it for Greek yogurt or even sour cream.)

 • Pasta.
-You can choose whatever type of pasta you like here.
-I used Farfalle for this recipe, but penne pasta, rotini, ziti or even rigatoni would work well here, too.
+You can choose whatever type of short pasta you like here.
+I used Farfalle for this recipe, but penne pasta, rotini, ziti, or even rigatoni would work well here, too.

 • Italian seasoning.
 Buy a container or make your own simple seasoning (I love using this homemade spaghetti seasoning mix!)